TWRogers/twrogers.github.io/_posts/2019-08-07-making-a-jekyll-blog-on-github-pages-part-1.md

   border: .2rem solid rgba(109, 158, 235, 0.5) !important;
 }
 ```

-The `!important` bits really are important, and don't work without it for some reason.
+The `!important` bits really are `!important`, and don't work without it for some reason.
 There was a pesky issue where the colour of the button kept changing during a click.
 Probably something to do with the original template and **my noobishness**.

 #### Mixing up the Fontage
-I wasn't happy with the default font used by the Cover template, it seems too "blocky" to me.
-So I headed over to [Google Fonts](https://fonts.google.com/) to find a new one.
+I wasn't happy with the default font used by the [Cover template](https://getbootstrap.com/docs/4.0/examples/cover/#).
+So I headed over to the treasure trove that is [Google Fonts](https://fonts.google.com/) to find a new one.

-I have a particular affinity to the [Lato](https://fonts.google.com/?query=lato), as it was selected by my friend [@WebmaestroFR](https://twitter.com/webmaestrofr?lang=en) as the font face for [Visulytix's](http://visulytix.com) visual identity.
+I have a particular affinity to [Lato](https://fonts.google.com/?query=lato), as it was selected by my friend [@WebmaestroFR](https://twitter.com/webmaestrofr?lang=en) as the font face for [Visulytix's](http://visulytix.com) visual identity.

 The Google Fonts API, makes it incredibly simple to use their fonts on your website.
 You simply have to `link` to it in your HTML as follows.